Albuquerque, New Mexico: Quadrants

-Albuquerque is geographically divided into four quadrants that are officially part of mailing addresses.
-They are NE (northeast), NW (northwest), SE (southeast), and SW (southwest).
-The north–south dividing line is Central Avenue (the path that Route 66 took through the city), and the east–west dividing line is the Rail Runner tracks.
+Albuquerque is geographically divided into four unequal quadrants that are officially part of mailing addresses, placed immediately after the street name.
+They are Northeast (NE), Northwest (NW), Southeast (SE), and Southwest (SW).
+Albuquerque's official quadrant system uses Central Ave for the north–south division and the railroad tracks for the east–west division.
+I-25 and I-40 are also sometimes used informally to divide the city into quadrants.

 Northeast

 This quadrant has been experiencing a housing expansion since the late 1950s.
-It abuts the base of the Sandia Mountains and contains portions of the foothills neighborhoods, which are significantly higher, in elevation and price range, than the rest of the city.
-Running from Central Avenue and the railroad tracks to the Sandia Peak Aerial Tram, this is the largest quadrant both geographically and by population.
-Martineztown, the University of New Mexico, the Maxwell Museum of Anthropology, Nob Hill, the Uptown area which includes three shopping malls (Coronado Center, ABQ Uptown, and Winrock Town Center), Hoffmantown, Journal Center, Cliff's Amusement Park, and Balloon Fiesta Park are all in this quadrant.
+It abuts the base of the Sandia Mountains and contains portions of the foothills neighborhoods, which are significantly higher in elevation than the rest of the city.
+Running from Central Ave and the Railrunner tracks to the Sandia Peak Aerial Tram, this is the largest quadrant both geographically and by population.
+Martineztown, the Maxwell Museum of Anthropology, University of New Mexico, the Uptown area, which includes three shopping malls (Coronado Center, ABQ Uptown, and Winrock Town Center), Hoffmantown, Journal Center, and Cliff's Amusement Park are all in this quadrant.

 Some of the most affluent neighborhoods in the city are here, including: High Desert, Tanoan, Sandia Heights, and North Albuquerque Acres.
 Parts of Sandia Heights and North Albuquerque Acres are outside the city limits proper.
 A few houses in the farthest reach of this quadrant lie in the Cibola National Forest, just over the line into Sandoval County.